• Skip to primary navigation

 Ingredients

-• Any kind of flavor or additive - like 1/2 cup of cocoa or 1 tablespoon of vanilla - optional
+• Flavor or Additive – e.g. 1/2 cup of cocoa or 1 tablespoon of vanilla, optional**

 Instructions

-6. Remove the ice cream immediately from the bowl or you'll have a layer of ice cream freeze hard to the side of the bowl.
-Use a soft saptula so you don't scrape the sides of your bowl.
+• Remove the ice cream immediately from the bowl or you'll have a layer of ice cream freeze hard to the side of the bowl.
+Use a soft spatula so you don't scrape the sides of your bowl.
+Serve immediately.

-8. Remove the ice cream from the freezer about fifteen minutes before you need to eat it so it can start to soften.
+• Remove the ice cream from the freezer 30-60 minutes before you need to eat it so it can start to soften.
+This is very dependant on how hard it has frozen.

 Like I said, you have to place the bowl to the unit in your freezer so make sure you have freezer space for that – it’s a 2 qt., 7 inch bowl.